AMIRKHANEF/Z-Voting/README.md

 Framework will automatically open on your default browser.

 # How to use
-Go through these steps to get familiar to Z-Voting
+Go through these steps to get familiar with Z-Voting
 ### Generating a VotingID - step 1
 ![Generating VotingID](https://github.com/AMIRKHANEF/ZK-Gasless-Voting/blob/751fabdf7d9d1fa1fc620c39cc69d23247d9eab7/gifs/generateVotingID.gif)